-Myeongdong is close to the Seoul City Hall, Insadong, Jongno, and Namdaemun.
-These areas are closer to mass transit facilities and most of the tourist attractions in Seoul.
-And If one of your purposes for the trip is shopping, Myeongdong is the first place you should consider.
-Myeongdong Shopping Street is filled with tons of stores from the huge and luxurious department stores to the small shops sell various stuff at a reasonable price.
+Myeongdong is close to Seoul City Hall, Insadong, Jongno, and Namdaemun.
+Firstly these areas are closer to mass transit facilities and most of the tourist attractions in Seoul such as the palaces.
+Secondly if one of your purposes for the trip is shopping, Myeongdong is the first place you should consider.
+For instance, Myeongdong Shopping Street is filled with tons of stores from huge and luxurious department stores to small shops selling various stuff at a reasonable price.

 Transportation In Seoul

 Seoul is famous for its convenient and fast public transportation services.
 Wherever you go in Seoul, you can walk to the subway station or bus stops in 10 minutes.
 Here’s the instruction post “How you can use public transportation in Seoul.”
 But always the problem happens before you are used to the new system.
 So, we prepared the How to get to Seoul from the Incheon International Airport series.